Carl Anderson (singer): Later career

-In 1997, Anderson performed on Broadway in an adaptation of William Shakespeare's Twelfth Night called Play On! featuring the music of Duke Ellington, playing The Duke.
+In 1997, Anderson performed on Broadway in an adaptation of William Shakespeare's Twelfth Night called Play On!
 Beginning in 1998, and in later years of his life, he reprised his role as Judas in Superstar to sold-out auditoriums around the world.

 One of his later albums, Why We Are Here!, was recorded at the Agape International Spiritual Center, then located in Santa Monica, California.
 He continued to perform, with Linda Eder, in a show called Once in a Lifetime produced by Eder's then-husband, Frank Wildhorn.

 In 2002, Anderson reprised his role as Judas in another national tour of Jesus Christ Superstar with ex-Skid Row singer Sebastian Bach playing Jesus.
-Bach received mixed reviews while Anderson was again praised.
+Bach received good reviews and Anderson was again praised.
 In April 2003, following a disagreement with the director, Bach walked out on the tour and was replaced with Broadway actor Eric Kunze.
+Bach considered Anderson a father-figure and good friend.
 Anderson stayed on the tour for three more months, but eventually left the show after being diagnosed with leukemia.
 The tour closed a year after his death.

 Personal life and death

 In 1992, Anderson married Veronica Porché, former wife of boxing legend Muhammad Ali.

-Anderson was diagnosed with leukemia in 2003 while performing with the national tour of Superstar that had started in 2002.
-According to a page on Anderson's memorial website, he had a minor car accident on his way to perform and, while being treated for his injuries, doctors discovered that Anderson had leukemia.
-Anderson died from the illness on February 23, 2004, in Los Angeles, just four days before his 59th birthday.
-The Leonard Cohen / Anjani song "Nightingale" from 2004 was recorded in his memory.
+In 2003, while performing with the national tour of Superstar that had started the previous year, Anderson was diagnosed with leukemia.
+According to a page on his memorial website, Anderson was involved in a minor car accident on his way to perform and, while being treated for his injuries, doctors discovered that he had leukemia.
+Anderson died from the illness on February 23, 2004, four days before his 59th birthday, in Los Angeles.
+The Leonard Cohen / Anjani song "Nightingale" (2004) was recorded in his memory.